NUAA-RS/DPFFusion/README.md

 dpffusion   v1   abc123456789   10 minutes ago   12.5GB
 ```
 3. Run the Docker Container
 Use the following commands to start training or testing.
-The -v flag mounts local directories to the container for persistent storage (e.g., datasets, results).
+The `-v` flag mounts local directories to the container for persistent storage (e.g., datasets, results).

   3.1.
 Training Command
-Run training with custom parameters (adjust --epochs, --batch_size, and mount paths as needed):
+Run training with custom parameters (adjust `--epochs`, `--batch_size`, and mount paths as needed):

 ```
 docker run -it --gpus all \